San Salvatore Monastery, Chania

 Location

-The San Salvatore is in one of the most convenient locations of Old Town.
-It’s located on the western edge of the harbor, just behind the Maritime Museum and right below Talos Square.
-Park in the hotel's private parking or grab a spot in Talos Square, which is a minute away.
+You'll be based in one of the most convenient locations in Old Town Chania, with some of the best views in town.
+The hotel is located on the western edge of the harbor, just behind the Maritime Museum and right below Talos Square, and you can park in the hotel's private lot or grab a spot in Talos Square, which is a minute away.
 Those who want to get their steps in can walk out the door and be either at the harbor or in Old Town in the same amount of time.
-Nea Chora beach is a 15-minute walk or five-minute drive, while the new city of Chania is just 10 minutes away by foot.
+Nea Chora beach is a 15-minute walk or 5-minute drive, while the new city of Chania is just 10 minutes away on foot.

 Rooms & Bathrooms